Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: A market with two players

 Then the aggregate optimal strategy for the social planner is equivalent to the optimal control for a single player, as investigated in \cite{MR4305783}.
 Such strategy does not characterize the single installations $I^i$, and it is indeed not unique.
 Notice as well that the problem can be formulated for $N$ players without any modification.

 In this paper we look for an equilibrium solution to the competitive game between the two companies, also known as Nash equilibrium.
-Generally speaking, a Nash equilibrium is an optimal control for both players, in the sense that neither one can improve their profit by changing their control while the other keeps theirs unchanged.
-To precisely define the Nash equilibrium we will employ in our analysis, we first need to introduce some additional notations as well as the notion of \emph{admissible strategy}.
+Generally speaking, a Nash equilibrium is {a locally} optimal control for both players, in the sense that neither one can improve their profit by changing their control while the other keeps theirs unchanged. {We introduce a \emph{closed loop}-type notion of Nash equilibrium that is suitable for singular stochastic control problems.
+We first need to introduce some additional notations as well as the notion of \emph{admissible strategy}.}